-Although no external data separating the two components of the child allowance is available, the total number of recipients of child allowance is relatively well simulated, especially in 2008 -the year of the dataset.
+Although no external data separating the two components of the child allowance is available, the total number of recipients of child allowance is relatively well simulated, especially in 2008 -the year of the dataset and in subsequent years.
 The same is not true of unemployment benefits.
 The simulation of the contributory unemployment benefit closely matches the number of recipients in the data.
-Giving the rules used to approximate the simulation, this is not surprising.
+Given the rules used to approximate the simulation, this is not surprising.
 However, the simulated number of recipients is less than half that reported in administrative data.
 Similarly, the number of special unemployment benefit and unemployment allowance recipients is under-simulated.
 On the one hand, it is possible that the disaggregation of the unemployment benefit variable in EUROMOD into the various types of unemployment benefits and severance payments is flawed.
 On the other hand, it is possible that the SILC unemployment variable does not adequately capture the incidence of unemployment benefits.
-In the case of unemployment allowance, it is possible that some of the recipients of general social assistance.
+In the case of unemployment allowance, it is possible that some of the recipients show up under general social assistance.
 For the able-bodied the two benefits are essentially one, having identical rules.
 The fact that very few recipients of general social assistance appear in administrative records suggests that the two benefits should be assessed together.
 The simulated number of social assistance recipients is strongly over-simulated.
 However, when considering recipients of unemployment allowance and social assistance together the over-estimation is "only" around 2.5 times.
-The over-estimation is possible due to the inability to fully simulate the asset test, as well as to the fact that incomes taken into account usually refer to the previous year.
+The over-estimation is possibly due to the inability to fully simulate the asset test, as well as to the fact that incomes taken into account usually refer to the previous year.
 Non-take up may also be partly responsible for the observed discrepancy.

-Euromod simulated a number of recipients of social assistance for single unmarried parents roughly 40 percentage points higher than the external benchmark.
-Possible factors explaining the misalignment are lack of a fully simulated asset test, the different time periods for the income taken into account (due to lack of information, we use current year's income instead of previous year's), non-take-up by lone parents, especially if living with other adults.
+Euromod simulated a number of recipients of social assistance for single unmarried parents roughly 20 to 60 percentage points higher than the external benchmark.
+Simulation results are worst for 2007 and improve considerably in 2008 and subsequent years suggesting that population changes not captured by EUROMOD and/ or income changes not well captured by the updating process may be driving these results.
+Possible factors explaining the misalignment of simulation and external results are lack of a fully simulated asset test, the different time periods for the income taken into account (due to lack of information, we use current year's income instead of previous year's), non-take-up by lone parents, especially if living with other adults.
 The same three factors may also play a role in the over-simulation of the number of recipients of the age pension.
-Finally, in the case of supplementary allowance, the over-simulation of the number of recipients is much more limited, at 15 ppt.
+Finally, in the case of supplementary allowance, the oversimulation of the number of recipients is much more limited, at 15 ppt in 2008.
+Simulation results however worsen after 2010, possibly due to population and/or income changes not captured in EUROMOD.